Eugene is a qualified control/instrumentation engineer Bsc (Eng) and has worked as a developer of electronics & software

 Angles are measured in degrees, but sometimes to make the mathematics simpler and elegant it's better to use radians which is another way of denoting an angle.
-A radian is the angle subtended by an arc of length equal to the radius of the circle. ( "Subtended" means produced by joining two lines from the end of the arc to the centre).
+A radian is the angle subtended by an arc of length equal to the radius of the circle. ( "Subtended" means produced by joining two lines from the end points of the arc to the center).

-An arc length R equal to the radius R corresponds to an angle of 1 radian
+An arc of length R where R is the radius of a circle, corresponds to an angle of 1 radian

-So if the circumference of a circle is 2πR = 2π times R, the angle for a full circle will be 2π times one radian = 2π
+So if the circumference of a circle is 2πR i.e 2π times R, the angle for a full circle will be 2π times 1 radian or 2π radians.

 And 360 degrees = 2π radians